Million-dollar donor's long wait for sports centre almost over

 The hub will include a dual-court indoor gym, an international-quality, multi-purpose indoor space, administration and service areas, changing rooms, and storage.

-The project was estimated to cost $6.5 million two years ago but rapidly rising construction costs.
+The project was estimated to cost $6.5m two years ago, but construction costs have risen rapidly.

 However, the local community has rallied behind the organisations backing the initiative, which include the Board of Matamata College, Matamata Futures (the charitable trust behind the Hub), the Ministry of Education, and Matamata-Piako District Council.
-Almost $9 million has been raised for the project so far.
+Almost $9m has been raised for the project so far.

 Magan is a Matamata Futures trustee and a driving force behind the project for the past 16 years.
-He invested $1 million into the project early on.
+He invested $1m into the project early on.

 He has lived in Matamata his whole life and ran his own roofing and plumbing company for more than four decades before retiring.

-The College has two existing gymnasiums but both will be demolished and replaced by the Hub, which the college could use during school hours.
+The college has two gymnasiums, but both will be demolished and replaced by the Hub, which the college could use during school hours.

 He said the project was significant for the growth of students.

-“Our number one role is to enhance the opportunities for our students, and I think it’s awesome to provide world-class facilities for our students.
+“Our No 1 role is to enhance the opportunities for our students, and I think it’s awesome to provide world-class facilities for our students.

-He said both the school and the wider community of Matamata would benefit from the project.
+He said both the school and the community of Matamata would benefit from the project.

 “We’re just one high school community besides the private schools, but we see this school as an important hub within our whole community.

-“There are many employment opportunities at the school and within our community so the link between the both is paramount to our community growth.”
+“There are many employment opportunities at the school and within our community, so the link between both is paramount to our community growth.”

 Bruce Magan said it would be the first time Matamata has had an indoor facility of international standard.